wikimedia/integration-uprightdiff/README.md

 If you see an error "libdc1394 error: Failed to initialize libdc1394", this can be ignored.
 OpenCV links to libdc1394 unconditionally, and libdc1394 unconditionally writes out this error on startup if it does not find any cameras, but this utility does not make use of any camera functions.
+This is fixed in OpenCV 3.x (which is not released yet): libdc1394 is now optional.

 ## Algorithm description